 Caffeine, on its own, presents several health benefits, but, as with most things (including vitamins and antioxidants), too much of it can negatively affect one’s overall health and adversely affect the hair’s growth cycle by slowing it down.

 With a caffeine shampoo, the percentage of this active organic ingredient is relatively small, so one cannot technically go overboard on the dosage.
 Be careful not to use too much of the product in any case as it may lead to product residue.
 Consult a dermatologist before mixing products to avoid overloading your hair.
+Or you can purchase a pre-mixed product that is safe to use.

 How often should I use caffeine shampoo?